shadow-linq/AzTokenHunter/README.md

 # AzTokenHunter
 Hunts for Azure tokens inside of process memory.
+Written in C# use usage in C2.
+A fork of SharpDump.

 # Usage
 ```